Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/security/authentication/altinn-platform/jwtcookieauthentication.md

 - Uses [OpenID connect](https://openid.net/connect/) well known endpoint to retrieve the JSON Web Key (JWK) used to sign JWT from the [JSON Web Key Set](https://auth0.com/docs/jwks)
 - Support rotating of JWK (TODO)

-## Features IP Provider
+## Features ID Provider
 - Support Generation of JWT Tokens as bearer tokens
 - Support Generation of JWT Tokens inside Cookies
 - Configureble name of cookie used
-- Configurable Signing Ceritcate
+- Configurable Signing Certitcate
 - Uses standard JWT Library for verification and generation.
 - Uses OpenID connect well known endpoint to retrieve the JSON Web Key (JWK) used to sign JWT from the [JSON Web Key Set](https://auth0.com/docs/jwks)
 - Support rotating of JWK (TODO)